We Knit in Texas Y'all Cowl Kit - Fundraiser for Unite for Bleeding Disorders Dallas Walk

 The yarn is a new worsted weight base called Gareth.
 It is 100% superwash merino, 218 yards (100 grams).

-The kit is $26, and for each kit sold, $17 will be donated to the Texas Central Hemophilia Association on behalf of Team Awesomesauce.
-The walk takes place on October 28, 2018, and the kits will be available until October 25.
+The kit was $26, and for each kit sold, $17 was donated to the Texas Central Hemophilia Association on behalf of Team Awesomesauce.
+The walk took place on October 28, 2018.
 (You can also make a donation directly on the above linked page and/or buy the pattern without any yarn on Ravelry; that purchase also goes toward the donations.)